ricmac/Cybercultural/src/posts/on-selling-your-website.md

 Instead of the latest installment of my serialized Web 2.0 memoir, this week I want to talk about the experience of selling a tech blogging business — and the after-life this can have, which sometimes (maybe most of the time?) can be more hell than heaven.

-Of course, I am referencing [the blog post I put up yesterday](https://ricmac.org/2024/04/29/why-clickout-media-a-gambling-pr-company-bought-readwrite/) about ReadWrite having been sold yet again — this time to a super-dubious gambling marketing company called ClickOut Media.
+I found out this week that ReadWrite, the current version of the blog I founded, has been sold yet again.
 This discovery comes at an awkward time in the chronology of my [memoir project](/memoir/), because I’m midway through telling the story of how I _nearly_ sold ReadWriteWeb in early 2008 to Ziff Davis Enterprise.
 The next installment, part 31, tells of my travel to New York in May 2008 to undergo due diligence with ZDE and its owner, the private equity firm Insight Partners.

 Spoiler alert: I pulled out of that deal in mid-July for reasons I will get into in the next few installments.
 After that, I continued to run ReadWriteWeb as an indie company for a few more years.
 Successfully, too; so in hindsight I was very relieved I turned down the ZDE deal.